mafintosh/changesdown/README.md

 The levelup you pass in is used to store a view of the feed.

 Any options passed will be forwarded to the levelup constructor.

+#### `stream = db.createChangesStream(opts)`

+Read from the changes stream and decode the changes value with the same encoding that was used in the levelup.

+For example if you pass `{valueEncoding: 'json'}` the values will be decoded as JSON instead of buffers

 ## License